Bay station: Lower Bay

 With every station served by at least two routes (Bloor–Yonge station was served by all three routes, with the Yonge–University–Danforth route passing through it twice, once on each level), passengers could travel between any two stations without changing trains; though for some station combinations, such as travel between a station north of Bloor and one on the Bloor–Danforth route, transferring at Bloor–Yonge station resulted in a more direct path.
 The TTC found that when the extra time waiting for a train from the correct route was considered, the time savings were not significant.

 Much of the infrastructure for interlining is still present on the system, and most older stations still have signs informing passengers of each train's next destination, although they no longer change.
 While St. George and Bloor–Yonge stations remained operating upper and lower platforms for the two crossing subway lines, Bay station would be served by only the Bloor–Danforth line.

 Lower Bay and the tracks leading to it still exist and are now used to train new operators, to move trains between the two current lines, for platform-surface experiments, and to allow filming in the subway without disrupting public service.
 The station has been modified several times to make it look like a "common" North American subway station, and the TTC once had an elaborate pre-built set for converting it to a New York subway station.
 The set was used for the filming of the movie Don't Say a Word.
 The TTC asked the production company if they could donate the set.
 The set remained up for about three weeks as a selling point for other movies but was then torn down due to safety concerns.
 Other notable movies shot at Lower Bay include The Taking of Pelham One Two Three, Johnny Mnemonic, Bulletproof Monk, Mimic, End of the Line, The Recruit, and most recently, in 2017, in the film The Sound, in which the Lower Bay station was the main focus and setting of the story.

-The station was also used as a film set in the music video Never Again, performed by the band the Midway State, as well as the 2015 music video for the song "Kill V. Maim" from Canadian singer and songwriter Grimes's 4th studio album Art Angels.
+The station was also used as a film set in the music video "Never Again", performed by the band the Midway State, as well as the 2015 music video for the song "Kill V. Maim" from Canadian singer and songwriter Grimes's 4th studio album Art Angels.
 This music video was directed by Grimes and her brother, Mac Boucher.
 The short film, The Last Stop, directed by Tyler Cowan, also featured the Lower Bay station as its primary location.
 The band Great Lake Swimmers also recorded "The Great Exhale", a song from their 2012 album New Wild Everywhere, in Lower Bay station.
 In 2018, the band Fucked Up headlined Canadian Music Week with a showcase show in Lower Bay station.
+It has also been used as training exercise location by the local army reserve.